MiguelAntuns7/devops-24-25-1241918/CA2/README.md

 - The Spring Boot application at http://localhost:8080/basic-0.0.1-SNAPSHOT/
 - The H2 database console at http://localhost:8082/

-For the **H2 console**, I inserted this URL in the connection details:
+For the **H2 console**, you should insert this URL in the connection details:

 **JDBC URL:** jdbc:h2:tcp://192.168.56.11:9092/./jpadb